dhis2-metadata/C19_CS/docs/covid19_case-based_surveillance_tracker_design.md

 ##### Section 3 - Underlying Conditions/Comorbidity

-This section is hidden unless “Any underlying conditions” is marked as “Yes”.
+The details of this section are hidden unless “Any underlying conditions” is marked as “Yes”.

 ![Section 3](resources/images/sdd-tracker-v3-case1-stage1-section3.png)

 ##### Section 4 - Hospitalisation

-This section is hidden unless “Hospitalised” is marked as “Yes”.
+The details of this section is hidden unless “Hospitalised” is marked as “Yes”.

 ![Section 4](resources/images/sdd-tracker-v3-case1-stage1-section4.png)

 ##### Section 5 - Exposure Risk

-This section is used to record exposures (fields are hidden by program rules if the case is not a health care worker; if the case has not had contact with a confirmed case in 14 days).
+This section is used to record exposures
+1. The fields ***country, city and facility*** are hidden by program rules if the case is not a health care worker;
+2. The fields for contact IDs are hidden by program rules if the case has not had contact with a confirmed case in 14 days.

 A suspected case’s exposure to a *previously confirmed* case is distinct from prospective contact tracing in Program Stage 5.

 ![Section 5](resources/images/sdd-tracker-v3-case1-stage1-section5.png)